code-423n4/2022-11-stakehouse-findings/data/9svR6w-Q.md

 which will attempt to send eth back to GiantMevAndFeesPool at https://github.com/code-423n4/2022-11-stakehouse/blob/4b6828e9c807f2f7c569e6d721ca1289f7cf7112/contracts/liquid-staking/StakingFundsVault.sol#L190

-It's not clear that GiantMevAndFeesPool has a function to receive this ETH.
-In addition, upon receiving the ETH it should update idleETH with this amount.
+If GiantMevAndFeesPool receives this ETH, it should update idleETH with this amount and ensure the eth is treated as idleETH availabe for further investment rather than as rewards.

 ## 3 Consider calling updateAccumulatedETHPerLP() in GiantMevAndFeesPool _onWithdraw()